Fun Las Vegas Itinerary – 3 Days in Las Vegas

 • Take layers – all the casinos are air-conditioned and can be cold if you don’t have a cardigan.

-• Sunglasses – whether it is sunny or not, you might well need them for the hangovers.
+• Shades – whether sunny or not, you might need them for the hangovers.

 • Hydration tablets US / UK – bottomless mimosas, enough said!

-• Good walking shoes or sandals – Las Vegas is huge, and you will walk a lot.
-Even just walking through hotels can be a hike due to their size.
+• Good walking shoes or sandals—Las Vegas is huge, and you will walk a lot.
+Due to their size, even just walking through hotels can be a hike.
 Take comfy shoes like Skechers Memory Foam trainers or Ecco sandals.

 • Glad rags – Las Vegas is the land of bling, and it is fun to dress up in the evenings to attend a show or drink cocktails.
 Bring your little black dress/jacket.